saltict/availproject.github.io/docs/about/explorer.md

 ---
 id: avail-explorer
-title: How to Use the Avail Explorer
+title: How to Use the Kate Testnet Explorer
 sidebar_label: Use the Explorer
 sidebar_position: 3
-description: Using the Avail Explorer
+description: A comprehensive guide on using the Avail Explorer to interact with the Avail network.
 keywords:
   - docs
   - avail